 Make sure you have already completed your immigration arrival form on the plane.
-There are often no forms left in the arrivals hall (and never any pens, so make sure you have one and complete the form on the plane before arrival).
+There are often no forms left in the arrivals hall at Bali Airport (and never any pens, so make sure you have one and complete the form on the plane before arrival).
 You need to present it at immigration along with your passport and sometimes your boarding pass, so don’t forget to keep it with your passport and immigration form.

 7. Be prepared for a long wait for your luggage.

 Bali Airport is renowned for its slow baggage handling, so the best option is to get through immigration as quickly as possible and take a bathroom break afterwards in the baggage and customs hall.

 Checked luggage will come out onto the conveyors slowly.
 Painfully slowly, with 20 minutes considered fast and up to an hour is normal.

 8. Getting through customs.